-Supporting White House efforts to obtain Congressional approvals for Presidential authority to waive antidumping duties against uranium imported into the U.S. under the HEU Purchase Agreement.
+The Department supported White House efforts to include language in the USEC Privatization legislation that dumping duties against uranium imported into the U.S. under the HEU Purchase Agreement.

-The Department supported White House efforts to include language in the USEC Privatization legislation that would have waived anti-dumping duties against uranium imported into the U.S. under the Russian HEU Purchase Agreement.
+would have waived anti-dumping duties against uranium imported into the U.S. under the Russian HEU Purchase Agreement.
 Although the language was not included in the final USEC Privatization Act, the act did help resolve other uranium importation issues.